jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module1/lab5.rst

    As you can see from the screenshot or your own Collection Runner screen, we will be sending 3 requests (Steps 1-3 in Lab 1.5).
-Each request has a *unit test* implemented in JavaScript to ensure it's ok to continue to the next request when using the Collection Runner.
+Each request has a *unit test* implemented in JavaScript to ensure it is ok to continue to the next request when using the Collection Runner.
 The Runner will step through each request unless one of the tests fails.